UntitledModGame/umg-mods/lootplot.s0/_planning/M25/M25_sprint.md

 ==========================================

-- Make a starting-item that starts with a rulebender-slot

 - Make dirt-starting item

 - Make 8-ball starting item

-- Make rainbow-ball starting item (starts with a tonne of random shit)
+- Make rainbow-ball starting item (starts with a tonne of random shit) (Name: "Gay"?)

 - Make a few more `Rotate/Unlock` items that scale: